 Be that as it may, the energetic people of Runham galvanised themselves and began a rolling programme of repairs, culminating in 2007 with the first wedding to take place at St Peter and St Paul for more than forty years.
 Today, a Church Open sign is proudly propped up beside the north doorway, and unlike Bill Wilson you can step once more into this ancient space.
-The first impression is that there is still much work to be done here; the walls, though sound, still await decoration, but the floors have been reset, and the chancel in particular is looking in fine fettle.
-I recalled that one of the plans put forward for the church in the early 1970s was that the chancel would remain in use but that the nave would have its roof removed.
+The first impression is that there is still work to be done here, but I recalled that one of the plans put forward for the church in the early 1970s was that the chancel would remain in use but that the nave would have its roof removed.
 I'm glad that didn't happen.
 On the south wall is a 1790s memorial to Mrs Mary Price, wife of the Vicar of Ormesby, who was no doubt responsible for the inscription thou best of mothers and most beloved of women, farewell.
 It has done well to survive the years of vandalism and dereliction.

 links I small print I www.simonknott.co.uk I www.suffolkchurches.co.uk